demidenm/PyReliMRI/docs/install.rst

    import pyrelimri

-Alternatively, you can load specific function from the available scripts.
-For example, if I am only interested in calculating the image similarity, I can load
+Alternatively, you can load a specific function from the available modules.
+For example, if you're only interested in \
+calculating the similarity between 3D Nifti images, you can load

 .. code-block:: python

    from pyrelimri import similarity

-Once the script is loaded, I can use the functions within the script to use it or what information is required for my project.
+Once the script is loaded, the functions within the module can be used or can check with suffix '?' what input \
+is required to run the function.

 .. code-block:: python

     # how to use
-    similarity.image_similarity(imgfile1 = path_to_img, imgfile2 = path_to_img, mask=  path_to_mash, thresh = 1.25, similarity_type = 'dice')
+    similarity.image_similarity(imgfile1 = path_to_img, imgfile2 = path_to_img,
+                                mask=  path_to_mash, thresh = 1.25, similarity_type = 'dice')
     # required input
     similarity.image_similarity?

 Required dependencies
 `````````````````````

-While a number of calculations are performed manually, PyReliMRI uses several packages that must be installed.
-While the versions below are not \
+While a number of calculations are performed manually, PyReliMRI relies on several packages that must be installed. \
-required they were sufficient to run each script during testing.
+While the versions below are not required they were sufficient to run each script during testing.

 -  Python>=>3.6
 -  numpy>=1.2